BrunoConcei/EDPIoTHackathon2017/README.md

 ## **UPDATES** ##

+---

+**February 13**:

+- Wednesday, February 15th, the Microsoft DX team will be at UPTEC - Science and Technology Park of University of Porto after lunch.

+    - Address: Rua Alfredo Allen, n.º455/461 4200-135 Porto

+    - If you're in the area, please feel free to reach them by writing us an email via edpstarter@edp.pt, João Almeida (joalmeid@microsoft.com) or Luis Calado (Luis.Calado@microsoft.com).

+    - We will then contact you back with more info.

+- We will have two more EBs available for all teams: 1 in Porto and 1 in Coimbra.
+We're trying to have them ready as soon as possible.
+Email us for more info abou this.

+- We added some additional information on the [Registers](Documentation/hardware-intermediate-registers.md)

+**WARNING:** We still require all teams to come to EDP Starter HQ for the hardware checkpoint.
+This is due to possible differences between the setups in Porto/Coimbra and in Lisboa.

+---

 **February 10**:

 - Fixed a bug on the EDPComm_example.ino code.

 - You can now create new callbacks on the Sigfox backend.

+---

 **February 9**: